Oriplus/oriplus/README.md

 ### Hi there 👋 I'm Oriana

-I'm a web developer, I had worked with technologies such as PHP, Laravel, and Vue.js.
-I'm on the road to becoming a web3 developer and contributing to the Blockchain ecosystem.
+I'm a web developer, I had worked with PHP, Laravel, and Vue.js.

-Currently, I'm working as a PHP developer, and I was part of the Ethereum Developer Program at Platzi where We built amazing Dapps.
+I am always learning new technologies like Solidity|React to build Dapps.
+I like sharing my projects with the community💚

 📫 How to reach me: